DataDrivenJason/stroke_quality_dashboard/README.md

 | 3.12 | latest | latest | 2.3.x | latest |
 | 3.12 / 3.13 | latest | latest | 3.x | latest |

-The floors in `requirements.txt` are the oldest versions the suite has actually been run against, not guesses — CI re-pins and re-tests every one of them on each push, alongside a check that the app boots and serves.
-Note that pandas 3.0 was a breaking release and Streamlit deprecated `use_container_width` in 1.49;
-both are handled, and both are covered by a job rather than by hope.

 ---

-## The demonstration data

-It is constructed, not sampled — a service with a *history*.
-A thrombolysis pathway redesign at one site, a period of bed pressure at another, a physiotherapy vacancy at a third, a falls cluster, a change to swallow screening, plus permanent weekend and winter effects, and four planted recording defects for the data quality page.
-The charts should find all of them, and `tests/test_spc.py` asserts that they do.

-Headline rates are calibrated to plausible ranges for a mixed acute stroke population — in-hospital mortality about 12%, thrombolysis about 12% of ischaemic strokes, median length of stay 11 days — so the dashboard demonstrates against numbers a clinician will not immediately reject.

-It is simulated.
-It describes no real service, and no real patient.